tekgourou/SecureX-Workflow-Microsoft_Graph_Alert_to_Casebook/README.md

 - Events - Microsoft Graph Security.json from this repo

 This workflow will fetch Microsoft Graph Security Events every 1hour.
-Detail will be parse to create a casebook SecureX platform and identifying observables when possible.
+Detail will be parse to create a casebook in SecureX platform and identifying observables when possible.

 ![image](./img/Screen_Shot_workflow.png)
 <br/>